 A large selection of dvds, visual, some 3D, and audio.

-The 2nd reception room is also of a very generous size and has a French door leading to the garden in the back and also a door to the garage.
+The 2nd reception room is also of very generous size and has a French door leading to the garden in the back and also a door to the garage.
 It is mostly used as a restful retreat from the lively hub of the 1st lounge, kitchen and dining room.

-On the ground floor are 2 double bedrooms and the bunk bedroom.
+On the ground floor there are 2 double bedrooms and the bunk bedroom.
 They share the ground floor bathroom equipped with a bathtub and toilet.There is also a study with a sofa bed for 2 adults on the ground floor in the same bedrooms wing.

 There is also a separate toilet on the ground floor with hand basin.

-On the first floor are 2 double bedrooms , one of which has its own balcony.
+On the first floor there are 2 double bedrooms , one of which has its own balcony.
 They each have a bathroom with walk-in showers and toilet, i.e. an "en-suit" arrangement.
 But they can also be accessed from the first floor corridor if required.